Office of the Superintendent of Financial Institutions

 The Government of Canada sponsors a variety of other benefit plans from which former employees may benefit upon retirement.
 The Public Service Health Care Plan and the Pensioners’ Dental Service Plan are the two major plans available to OSFI retirees.
 These are defined benefit plans sponsored by the Government of Canada.
 Contributions are required by OSFI to cover current service cost.
 Pursuant to legislation currently in place, OSFI has no legal or constructive obligation to pay further contributions with respect to any past service or funding deficiencies of the Plan.
 Consequently, contributions are recognized as an expense in the year when employees have rendered service and represent the total obligation of OSFI with respect to these plans.

 Employees are eligible to accumulate sick leave until retirement or termination.
 Unused sick leave is not eligible for payment on retirement or termination, nor can it be used as vacation.
 All sick leave is an accumulating non-vesting benefit.
 A liability is recorded for sick leave balances expected to be taken in excess of future allotments.

-Leases in which a significant portion of the risks and rewards of ownership related to the leased property are substantially retained by the lessor shall be accounted for as operating leases.
+Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments under operating leases (net of any incentives received from the lessor) are charged to the Statement of Operations on a straight-line basis over the period of the lease.

-OSFI does not have borrowing authority and therefore cannot enter into lease agreements that are classified as leased tangible assets.
+OSFI does not have borrowing authority and therefore cannot enter into lease agreements that are classified as finance leases.
 OSFI has established procedures to review all lease agreements and identify if the proposed terms and conditions would result in a transfer to OSFI of substantially all the benefits and risks incidental to ownership.

 OSFI records the costs associated with operating leases in the Statement of Operations in the period in which they are incurred.